Ankyrin repeat domain 11

 Ankyrin repeat domain 11 is a protein that in humans is encoded by the ANKRD11 gene.

 Function

 This locus encodes an ankyrin repeat domain-containing protein.
 The encoded protein inhibits ligand-dependent activation of transcription.
-Mutations in this gene have been associated with KBG syndrome, which is characterized by macrodontia, distinctive craniofacial features, short stature, skeletal anomalies, global developmental delay, seizures and intellectual disability.
+Mutations in this gene have been associated with KBG syndrome and Cornelia de Lange syndrome.
 Alternatively spliced transcript variants have been described.
 Related pseudogenes exist on chromosomes 2 and X.